Archeryman.com Help for Archery Hunters

 Next, you want to make sure the bow is set up or "tuned" properly.
 Like many things, it's not difficult if you know what to do.
 There are several methods of setting up the bow.
 If you're not interested in learning or don't have the time, it's better to have a professional do it properly.

 The basic idea is to have the bow launch the arrow in a straight path.
 If your bow is not tuned properly, the arrow will oscillate or wobble at the beginning of its flight.
 This will cause poor and inconsistent accuracy and lower the speed of the arrow.
-An out of tune bow can make broadheads shoot differently than your field tips.
+An out of tune bow can make broadheads shoot up to 15" off target at 20 yards.

 Another tuning method is the "bare shaft."
 An arrow with no vanes or feathers is shot at a foam block type target at a distance of 10 or more yards away.
 Because it has no vanes or feathers, the rear of the arrow will not be stabilized.
 If the bow is in tune, the arrow will stick straight into the target.
 If the bow is out of tune, the arrow will stick the target with the rear of the arrow off center.
 The store where I bought my bow set it up with the "bare shaft" method.
-I checked it with the paper tune method and it was right on.
-I have found that other methods to tune your bow, including alignment "T's" and other devices, are a compromise.
+I checked it with the paper tune method and it was right on however, this method may not be recommended for all types of bows.
+I have found that other methods to tune your bow, including alignment "T's" and other devices, are a compromise and not as good.
 I prefer the "Paper Test".

 There are several good articles on the web that demonstrate tuning procedures so I won't go far into it here.
 Basically, you shoot an arrow through paper at 6 or so feet away and adjust the arrow rest until the arrow tip and vanes go through the same hole on your paper.